CarelessInternet/discord.js-games/README.md

 ## Documentation

-~~You can find it in the wiki section of the GitHub repository.~~ (will add soon, just look at the `discord-testing/commands` folder for examples)
+You can find it in the [wiki section](https://github.com/CarelessInternet/discord.js-games/wiki) of the [GitHub repository](https://github.com/CarelessInternet/discord.js-games).

 ## How to??????